The Effects of Mixing Diazepam and Alcohol

 Diazepam is a prescription medication used to treat anxiety, seizures, muscle spasms, epilepsy, and alcohol withdrawal.
-Some people mix alcohol and diazepam in an effort to intensify the relaxing effects of alcohol or control the symptoms of alcohol withdrawal without understanding the effects of mixing diazepam and alcohol.
+Some people may mix alcohol and diazepam in an effort to intensify the effects of alcohol or control the symptoms of alcohol withdrawal without understanding the dangerous effects of mixing diazepam and alcohol.

-The type of treatment for addiction to diazepam and alcohol as well as the level of care you receive will vary based upon what you and your treatment team believes will best set you up for success.
-After detox, most people start treatment in a residential facility.
-Residential treatment allows you to be focused entirely on your recovery and sobriety while being surrounded by a caring, supportive community around the clock.
+The type of treatment for addiction to diazepam and alcohol as well as the level of care you receive will vary based upon what you and your treatment team believe will best set you up for success.
+Both inpatient and outpatient treatment facilities can help an individual work toward recovery through a mix of behavioral therapies, motivational tools, peer support, and addiction-related education.

-If you are addicted to diazepam and alcohol, you may find the prospect of recovery overwhelming.
 You may not know how to pursue obtaining treatment.
 These feelings are normal, but don’t let them stop you from getting the help you need to live the life you deserve.
 Call our free national referral service anytime, day or night.
-A caring person will pick up the phone and help you take the first step towards recovery.
 This hotline is also useful for loved ones of people suffering from addiction.